Do you want to have a nice looking six-pack?

 6 – Eat healthy fats!

-To successfully lose weight, it is not necessary to completely abstain from fat.
-The opposite is the case – your body needs fat to stay healthy and strong.
+To successfully lose weight, it is not necessary (maybe even detrimental) to completely abstain from fat.
+Your body needs fat to maintain healthy and strong functionality.

-However, you should be aware that most of the fats you consume are made from unsaturated fatty acids.
+However, you should be aware that most of the fats you consume stem from unsaturated fatty acids.
 In general, unsaturated fatty acids are healthy for the body and we need them if we want to get rid of the belly fat.

 - Olive oil